 Enjoying an afternoon at the beach or pool is a beloved Australian past time and being safe in and around the water is paramount.
-Raising awareness of this important issue, YMCA SA is delivering water safety and education talks direct to preschool children at childcare centres, with the aim to give away 1000 free swimming lessons.
+To help raise awareness of this important issue, YMCA SA delivers dedicated water safety weeks as part of our Swimming Lessons program.
+Learn in the pool, swim in the world!

 Drowning in Australia

 Drowning continues to be the leading external cause of death in children under five years of age in Australia, with 29 deaths and countless more non-fatal incidents reported in 2017.

 Children can drown in seconds in as little as 5cm of water.
 It can happen any place with a body of water, including pools, baths, spas, dams, rivers, creeks, garden ponds and buckets.

 Swimming Lessons Save Lives

 As alarming as the statistics are, drowning can be prevented and there are a few simple things you can do to help:

 - Ensure the pool has a compliant pool barrier that is used correctly and maintained regularly.

 - Ensure an active supervisor is always present; a responsible adult who is close (within arms-reach) and focused.

 - Learn CPR.
 Remember that any attempt is better than none at all.